Cloudera AI requirements (OCP)

 The cluster must have persistent storage classes defined for both block and filesystem volumeModes of storage.
 Ensure that a block storage class is set up.
 The exact amount of storage classified as block or filesystem storage depends on the specific workload used:

 • workload requirements for storage largely depend on the nature of your machine learning jobs.
-4 TB of persistent volume block storage is required per instance for storing different kinds of metadata related to workspace configuration.
+4 TB of persistent volume block storage is required per instance for storing different kinds of metadata related to workbench configuration.
 Additionally, requires access to NFS storage routable from all pods running in the cluster (see below).

 • Monitoring uses a large Prometheus instance to scrape workloads.
 Disk usage depends on scale of workloads.
 Recommended volume size is 60 GB.